LiveHelperChat/chatGPT/README.md

 With this extension you won't need to pay anything to third party except OpenAI for contextual search based on your personal data.
 Streaming is also supported!

+For those setups samples you don't need to setup extension

+* Completions API sample setup - https://doc.livehelperchat.com/docs/bot/chatgpt-integration
+* Responses API sample setup - https://doc.livehelperchat.com/docs/bot/chatgpt-responses
+* Assistant API is depreciated, but you can look at this sample - https://youtu.be/SEsOjmoKdrI

 ## Requirements

 * Min 4.52v Live Helper Chat version.